scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** weapon range
 - **Level Required:** 2/8/13

 You carefully study your opponents movements, making a calculated attack.
-Make a melee attack against a creature adding a normal die to the attack roll.
+Make a weapon attack against a creature adding a normal die to the attack roll.
 Each critical you roll counts as a success instead.
 If the attack hits you may move 2 tile in any direction, ignoring opportunity attacks.

 ***Enhanced:*** Add an enhanced die instead of a normal die and you may move up to 3 tiles.